valr/flask-webhook/README.md

 # flask-webhook

-flask-webhook is a simple Flask application to manage webhooks
+flask-webhook is a simple Flask application to manage webhooks.
-only the Github pull event is currently supported
+Only the Github [push](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#push) event is currently supported.

 # License